FAQ

 Q: In Stay, the Big Bad Senator refers to Vanessa as Ford’s mistress.
 Is the secret out by then?

 Q: I want the original (first edition) The Proviso, but it’s out of print and all the used copies are a gazillion dollars.
-Can I order one from Moriah?
+Can I order one?

-A: Yes.
-Email her.
+A: Sure.
+Email me.
 Expect to wait a while, though.
-Because it’s out of print, they have to be specially ordered.
+Because it’s out of print, it has to be specially ordered.